ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarlog/README.md

 ### Advanced settings

-Check if all inverter / submeters / devices - data is to be collected.
+Check if all inverter / submeters / devices / smart energy - data is to be collected.

 Check if historical data is to be collected and set the time of day when the historical data objects will be updated.